 So, whatever particles that reside in the nucleus are nucleons; however, electrons revolve around the nucleus, so it is not considered nucleons.

-As we know that a nucleus consists of neutrons and protons; however, the mass of the nucleus is less than the sum of individual masses of the proton and the neutron.
+As we know, a nucleus consists of neutrons and protons; however, the mass of the nucleus is less than the sum of individual masses of the proton and the neutron.
 The difference lies in the measurement of binding energy per nucleon that tightly holds nucleons.
 The binding energy can be determined by Einstein’s equation.
 The relationship is as follows:

 Nuclear binding energy = ∆mc2